spotify/lemur/docs/ops.md

 1. Run `kubectl config use-context gke_gke-xpn-1_europe-west1_europe-west1-j1b3` to switch to the correct context.
 1. Run `kubectl get pods --namespace cert-management` to find out the name of the currently running celery beat pod name.
-1. Run `kubectl exec $LEMUR_CELERY_BEAT_POD_NAME celery -- celery -A lemur.common.celery call lemur.common.celery.$TASK_NAME` to run the task $TASK_NAME, so for example `kubectl exec lemur-celery-beat-7cc6d47c4f-qqbkh celery -- celery -A lemur.common.celery call lemur.common.celery.fetch_all_pending_certs`
+1. Run `kubectl exec $LEMUR_CELERY_BEAT_POD_NAME celery -- celery -A lemur.common.celery call lemur.common.celery.$TASK_NAME` to run the task $TASK_NAME, so for example `kubectl exec --namespace cert-management lemur-celery-beat-7cc6d47c4f-qqbkh celery -- celery -A lemur.common.celery call lemur.common.celery.fetch_all_pending_certs`

 You will see some log output of lemur/celery starting (a couple of "Skip loading plugin.." messages) and finally a task id.
 You can check with [celery flower](https://certs.spotify.net/celery-flower) that the task succeeded.